LukeTheoJohnson/thing-explainer/README.md

 I really like this ten hundred words idea.
 When I am trying to learn something new myself, or tell it to others.
 I find there is a fine line to walk.
 You have to say the heart of the thing with no hard words.
 On the other side, you can cut away so much it is not quite true any more.
-Sometimes the best words are big.

-Still, I push myself to say things in an easy way in fields full of deep, hard ideas.
-Only add hard parts when they help people see the thing clearly.
-When you want to say something hard, but you find a good easy way to say it: I'd say you know the thing.
+I push myself to say things in an easy way in fields full of deep, hard ideas.
+Add hard parts when they help people see the thing clearly.
+When you want to say something hard, but you find an easy way to say it: I'd say you know the thing well.

 ## Get it